nuxt-modules/color-mode/docs/content/index.md

   Easy CSS Theming

   #description
-  Add `.dark-mode` and `.light-mode` classes to your CSS for effortless theming.
+  Add `.dark` and `.light` classes to your CSS for effortless theming.
   :::

   :::u-page-card